 Laser cutting/engraving is an effective way of making precise and accurate edges on your wood, plastic, or other projects.
-However, laser cutter burn marks have been a common challenge to most people to an extent of losing hope, which should not be the case.
+However, laser cutter burn marks have been a common challenge to most people to the extent of losing hope, which should not be the case.
 But the biggest barrier is how to do it perfectly without the laser cutter burn marks.

 How do you prevent burns from laser cutting?
 Laser cutter burn marks are a result of soot, fumes, and debris from the machine.
-You can prevent burns by using transfer tape, coating, and polish, using air assist, adjusting the power settings, using a honeycomb table, adjusting the power settings or by immersing the wood in water.
+You can prevent burns by using transfer tape, coating, and polish, using air assist, adjusting the power settings, using a honeycomb table, adjusting the power settings, or immersing the wood in water.

-How do you prevent burns from laser cutting:
+How do you prevent burns from laser cutting

 There are several easy and effective ways of preventing the burn marks from laser engraving while using the proper tools and guidelines.
 They include: